Fiscalidad sobre las criptomonedas en el Reino Unido

 • Fixed currency election

-If the activity related to the exchange of tokens is not a trading activity and is not subject to taxation of the corporation in any other way (for example, non-loan relations or rules of intangible fixed assets) then it is considered that the disposal of capital and any profit, It is generally taxable as a taxable profit.
-Moving tokens between public addresses (wallets), which the company controls with profit, is not considered disposal.
+If the activity related to the exchange of tokens is not a trade and is not within the charge to corporation tax in any other way, then the disposal of a capital asset and any gain is, in principle, chargeable as a profit liable to tax.
+Transfers of tokens within public addresses (wallets) which the company controls and for which it has the profits are not considered to be a disposal.

-All profits must be reported to HMRC at the time of filing the company’s tax return.
-In addition, like any other business, each cryptographic company can claim discounts and bas-reliefs that will affect the final amount of the corporation tax.
+All gains are to be declared to HMRC in the course of the company filing its tax return.
+Also, much like any business, every crypto company may declare the discounts and bas-reliefs that would impact the last value of the corporation tax.

 The following business costs are deductible: